marcobeierer/wordpress-linkchecker/src/readme.txt

 * Respects your robots.txt file (also the crawl-delay directive).
 	* You can use the user-agents MB-LinkChecker to control the crawler.

-= Additional Features of the Professional Version =
+= Additional Features of Link Checker Pro =
 * Check if embedded internal and external **images** are broken.
 * Check if embedded **YouTube videos** are broken.
 * Scheduler to **automatically check a website** once a day and get a summary report by email.